In honor of Global Champagne Day, let me introduce you to the top champagne to pop to celebrate the occasion.

 Gina Lyons and her Top Champagne Picks

 First, let me introduce you to Gina Lyons.
-I met Gina at the beginning of quarantine as she put together one of the first virtual tastings I attended.
-Gina is the blogger behind @champagnesquadofficial bringing the world of champagne to her followers in a fun and approachable way.
+I met Gina in 2020 at a virtual tastings I attended.
+Gina brings the world of champagne to her followers in a fun and approachable way.

 If you are wondering where to start with champagne, check out Gina’s list here…you’re bound to find a great one to try.